wix-incubator/node-workshop/README.md

-This is all the material for the Wix NodeJS Workshop, first conducted on 6th March, 2016
+This is all the material for the Wix NodeJS Workshop, first conducted on the 6th of March, 2016.

 # Setup Instructions
-## Using the Wix Node Workshop github repository
 1. Install Node v5 (currently v5.8.0)
-1. Install git.
+1. Install git
 1. `$ git clone https://github.com/wix/node-workshop.git`
 1. `$ cd node-workshop`
 1. `$ npm install` (this takes a while)
 1. To test your setup, run `$ npm test`.
 This will test all the code that is used in the workshop, including the solved exercises

-## Setup Visual Studio Code (optional, but recommended)
+# Setup Visual Studio Code (optional, but recommended)
 If you prefer another IDE (IntelliJ/Eclipse/WebStore), or just want to use Notepad/Vim/Emacs, feel free to do so.
 But if you don't know which one you want,